DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/DOCUMENTS/Shipment receipt - Voyage.md

 **Button**	                    | **Description**
 :---                            |:----
 **Process stock receipt**       | Process stock receipt for the selected record in the staging table.
 **Process all stock receipts**  | Process stock receipt for the staging records that have a **Staging to target status** set to _Not started_.
 **Inbound files**               | View the inbound file record the selected staging record.
 **Trading partner**             | View the trading partner details in the [**Trading partners**](../SETUP/Trading%20partner.md) page.
-**Purchase order**              | If the staging record has been completed it is possible to inquire on the purchase order from this button.
+**All voyages**                 | If the EDI order has been completed it is possible to inquire on the Landed cost Voyages from this button.
 **Item arrival**                | If the EDI document has been completed it is possible to inquire on the item arrival journal from this button.
 **Show log**                    | If there are Errors within the document, it is possible to review them at any time using this button.
 Shows only the current version.
 **Version log**                 | View all log versions.
 When a document’s status is reset and reprocessed, a new log version is created.
 Can view all log versions.